 What is third-party emissions auditing?

 Third-party auditing of a GHG emissions inventory is when an independent firm assumes responsibility for assessing your organization’s work.
 A GHG emissions inventory is then assured by a third party, which offers another level of confidence to stakeholders that the inventory is accurate, reliable, and prepared in accordance with recognized reporting standards and guidelines, such as the GHG Protocol Corporate Standard.

 Assurances help build trust in an organization’s commitment to impacting climate change by managing and reducing its greenhouse gas emissions.
 GHG assurances also help demonstrate accountability and transparency.
-Additionally, the auditing process should identify any inaccuracies or uncertainties in the inventory and provide recommendations for improvement, which can help organizations manage and reduce their emissions more effectively.
+Additionally, the auditing process should identify any inaccuracies or uncertainties in the inventory and provide recommendations for improvement, which can help organizations using carbon footprint management to reduce their emissions more effectively.

 In the stone age of carbon accounting, analysts would sit at their desks for months to calculate their organization’s annual GHG emissions.
 The process involved gathering diverse data sets from the organization and its vendors and manually calculating emissions in unwieldy Excel workbooks.
 It was tedious, eye-blurring work, even for those who enjoyed it.